Partial regularity and higher integrability for A-quasiconvex variational problems: Introduction

 On the other hand, there are only a handful of contributions to regularity for the general Problem~\eqref{eq:P_Omega_Afree} \cite{Federico,GK19,Gme20,Gme21,CG22,BK22,Schiffer24}, all of which impose stringent restrictions on the setup.

 Our main result establishes partial continuity and higher integrability of minimizers of \eqref{eq:P_Omega_Afree} under a suitable assumption of strong quasiconvexity on the integrand $f$: \begin{bigthm} Let $\A$ be a differential operator satisfying the \eqref{eq:CR} and \eqref{eq:SC} conditions and let $1<p<\infty$.
-Suppose that $f\colon \Omega\times V\to\R$ satisfies the growth, smoothness, and strong $\A$-quasiconvexity {assumptions} \textup{\ref{it:fgrowth}}, \textup{\ref{it:fcontinuity}}, and \textup{\ref{it:f_B-qcstrong}} below.
-Then for any generalized minimizer $v$ of \eqref{eq:P_Omega_Afree}, there exists an open subset $\Omega'\subset\Omega$ and a constant $\sigma_0>0$ such that $\mathscr{L}^n(\Omega\setminus \Omega^{\prime})=0$ and $v\in C^{0,\alpha}(\Omega')\cap L^{p+\sigma}_{\locc}(\Omega)$ for any $\alpha\in(0,1)$ and $\sigma\in(0,\sigma_0)$. \end{bigthm} Here $\A$ is assumed to have homogeneous entries in the derivatives for simplicity of exposition, but the same result holds for differential operators with homogeneous rows (see \cite{Raita_pot_new} and Remark~\ref{rmk:homogeneity}).
+Suppose that $f\colon \Omega\times V\to\R$ satisfies the growth, smoothness, and strong $\A$-quasiconvexity {assumptions} \textup{\ref{it:fgrowth}}, \textup{\ref{it:f_Acontinuity}}$'$, and \textup{\ref{it:f_B-qcstrong}} below.
+Then for any generalized minimizer $v$ of \eqref{eq:P_Omega_Afree}, there exists an open subset $\Omega'\subset\Omega$ and a constant $\sigma_0>0$ such that $\mathscr{L}^n(\Omega\setminus \Omega^{\prime})=0$ and $v\in C^{0,\alpha}(\Omega',V)\cap L^{p+\sigma}_{\locc}(\Omega,V)$ for any $\alpha\in(0,1)$ and $\sigma\in(0,\sigma_0)$. \end{bigthm} Here $\A$ is assumed to have homogeneous entries in the derivatives for simplicity of exposition, but the same result holds for differential operators with homogeneous rows (see \cite{Raita_pot_new} and Remark~\ref{rmk:homogeneity}).
 The case $p=1$ can be addressed by a non-trivial upgrade of our method, which will make the object of our future work.
+We emphasize that Theorem~\ref{thm:main_A-free} is new for \textit{autonomous} integrands, i.e., when $f(x,\,\cdot\,)$ is independent of $x$; our method of proof integrates the $x$-dependence seamlessly.